-- Risks to attendees/participants, such as child protection - Venue and facilities, such as slips and trips, catering - Welfare matter, such as exposure to infections and illness - Reputational risks, such as poor behaviour, inappropriate discussion
+- Risks to attendees/participants, such as child protection - Venue and facilities, such as slips and trips, catering - Welfare matters, such as exposure to infections and illness - Reputational risks, such as poor behaviour, inappropriate discussion - Engaging legitimate vendors and facilitators - Obtaining consent for photography and/or videography - Obtaining Free, Prior and Informed Consent (FPIC) if delivering an activity for Indigenous Peoples - IT disruption or improper use of IT platforms while delivering a virtual activity

-2. Analyse your risks by scoring the likelihood of them happening and the level of their potential impact on the activity and stakeholders
+2. Analyse your risks by scoring the likelihood of them happening and the level of their potential impact on the activity and stakeholders, without any control measures in place to reduce/mitigate the risk.

-- Rate the likelihood of the risk occurring between 1-5, where 1 is not very likely and 5 very likely - Rate the impact that the risk would have on the activity between 1-5, where 1 is minimal impact and 5 major impact - These two scores will be multiplied to give an initial risk score
+- Rate the likelihood of the risk occurring between 1-5, where 1 is not very likely and 5 very likely - Rate the impact that the risk would have on the activity between 1-5, where 1 is minimal impact and 5 major impact